drmohundro/drmohundro.github.io/about.md

 My name is David, but a lot of people call me Mo.
 It comes from my last name... **Mo**hundro.
 You get it, right?

-I'm a software developer/artisan/craftsman/engineer living in the Memphis, TN area.
-I write in C# for a living, but I also write Ruby for fun.
-I'm a big fan of JavaScript and PowerShell, too.
-I use Vim for all of my code editing needs.
-I use Windows and OS X quite a bit and enjoy dabbling in Linux occasionally.
+I'm a software developer/artisan/craftsman/engineer/architect working at [Clear Function](http://clearfunction.com/) in the Memphis, TN area.
+I mostly write in either C# or Ruby but I try to work with a wide variety of languages and technologies.
+I'm a big fan of Swift, JavaScript and PowerShell, too.
+I use Vim (or at least something with good Vim keybindings) for all of my code editing needs.
+I use both Windows and OS X quite a bit and enjoy dabbling in Linux occasionally.
 I like technology.
 Use what works for you!

 I'm an occasional speaker.
 I've presented quite a few presentations on PowerShell to .NET User Groups in the area as well as topics such as JavaScript.
+I've also presented on Swift and .NET multithreading.

 I'm a Christian, a husband, and a father.
 I've got three daughters, two by [birth](/blog/2011/06/24/introducing-daila-joy/) and one by